Editorial Policy

 The Editorial Board members are nominated by Chief Editor and approved by the Entomological Society of Israel office-bearers to represent the diversity of fields covered by the journal.
 The Editorial Board members can be approached to nominate appropriate reviewers or to act as reviewers themselves.
 The Editorial Board meets or communicates electronically on a regular basis, to discuss the progress of the journal.
 The Editorial Board members are expected to comment on the quality of the journal content and production shortly after issues are printed, to ensure that there is no drop in standard.

-Chief Editor and the Editorial Board ensure that a high standard is maintained in terms of the content of the journal, the procedures for acceptance of material for publication, and print quality of the final product.
+Chief Editor and the Editorial Board ensure that a high standard is maintained in terms of the content of the journal, the procedures for acceptance of material for publication, and the overall quality of the final product.

 Peer-review process: